Skip to main content

 • Rain sensor evaluation and installation.
 Rain sensors tell your irrigation system to shut off after significant rainfall so that your landscaping does not receive an excess of water.
 While the cost of the rain sensor is the responsibility of the property owner, a technician can help with installation as part of the sprinkler system check-up.

 • Smart timer installation.
 Smart timers can be managed from a phone or a tablet, which is ideal for part-time Polk County residents who need to be able to control their irrigation system remotely.
-The purchase of the smart timer is also responsibility of the property owner.
+The purchase of the smart timer is also the responsibility of the property owner.

 To see if you qualify for a no-cost sprinkler system evaluation, contact PCU at (863) 298-4244.

 Does your water use not quite reach an average of 14,000 gallons per month?
 Still, reach out.
-PCU can give you tips on how to lower your water usage and your monthly bill.
+PCU can give you tips on how to lower your water usage and your monthly water bill.

 HOAs and housing management companies are also eligible for an irrigation system evaluation.